Rex-Sanchez/crusty-keys/README.md

 ck.util.run("cmd",
 { -- all options are optional
     env = {
-        "Somekey" = "some valiable", -- set a env variable before running the command.
+        "key" = "val", -- set a env variable before running the command.
     },
     in_terminal = false -- run this command in a terminal window default is false })